-If the washer does not work, check to see whether the washer tank is empty.
-For information on adding washer fluid, see "Adding washer fluid" in Chapter 7-3.
+For instructions on adding washer fluid, see "Adding washer fluid" in Chapter 7-3.

-In cold weather, warm the windshield with the defroster before using the washer.
-This will help prevent icing, which could block your vision.
+In freezing weather, warm the windshield with the defroster before using the washer.
+This will help prevent washer fluid from freezing on your windshield, which can block your vision.